OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 )
 ...
 ```
-In the end, filtering out these suppliers as well resulted in a clearer dataset on which to conduct this statistical analysis in order to evaluate the supplier performance.
+In the end, filtering out these suppliers as well resulted in a clearer dataset on which to conduct this statistical analysis in order to evaluate the supplier performance in an accurrate fashion.

 ### Findings

+The critical analysis results are summarised as follows:

+1. While the company has managed to
 ### Recommendations

 ### Limitations